rvm-prog/NEJM-Covid/README.md

 The R files and PNG files can be downloaded by pressing the **green Code button"** (right top of this window).
 Select **Download ZIP** at the bottom.
 Subsequently a zip file is downloaded with all the files.

 #### NEJM-Covid-master.zip
-In the NEJM-Covid-master.zip file, you will R-Code, PNGs and a README.md file.
+In the NEJM-Covid-master.zip file, you will find the R-Code examples, plots and a README.md file.

 #### Create a new folder on your computer